JohnCarl-30/tmdb-api/README.md

 # React + Vite
-Learning how to use useEffect and manage components. https://search-movie-jc-phi.vercel.app/
+Learning how to manage components. https://search-movie-jc-phi.vercel.app/

 Just visit this link and login to get your api for free.